Yagisan/yagisans_better_stellaris/README.md

 The logic being fleets are what win wars, so they need to go first, and starbases make fleets, so they should go next.

-Space Combat AI is a mixture of decision weights (I can tweak those) and hardcoded AI choices (I can't change those), and at the time of writting, I have not completely worked out the interactions between the two.
-I have observered that the "Defense" goal makes the AI defend, even if no attacks are incoming - which is not ideal.
+Space Combat AI is a mixture of decision weights (I can tweak those) and hardcoded AI choices (I can't change those), and at the time of writing, I have not completely worked out the interactions between the two.
+I have observed that the "Defense" goal makes the AI defend, even if no attacks are incoming - which is not ideal.

 ## Ground Combat